raspdevpy/ccdoc/guide/Member/findMember.md

 ::: danger Warning
-This search happen on cached users only, not the api, therefore it may not be precise unless all the guild members are cached (which only in tier 5).
+This data comes from the cache, not the api, therefore it may not be precise unless all the guild members are cached (which only in tier 5).
 :::

 ::: tip Related Functions